SiphonSquirrel/steve/README.md

 ### Development Tools

-The steve executable provides some (one at the time of this writing) dey tools to aid with your dungeoneering.
+The steve executable provides some dev tools to aid with your dungeoneering.

   * graphviz — Prints the world as a graphviz diagram
   * stats — Gathers stats about the world, printing various counts
+  * check - Checks the world file for problems

 ### Development Tools — Graphviz